LAST UPDATED: MARCH 31, 2021

 House sitters with good references are a preferred choice.
 Higher end house sitting opportunities might also require a police report and DMV report.

 Most homeowners ask for phone numbers of references.
 They talk to other homeowners to find out the skills and qualifications of the house sitter.
 Having written references with contact information ready to go can also help the house-sitter land gigs.
+The reviews on housesitting websites can be helpful as well, as “social proof” that the house sitters (and sometimes home owners) have successful stays under the belts.

 Bottom Line, Communicating Well Is A Cornerstone of a Great Relationship